seece/nypl/readme.md

     > 9

 ### Combinators
-Words that take in quotations as arguments and execute them are called combinators.
+Words that take in quotations (code) as inputs are called combinators.

 ## Flow control